ga-wdi-curriculum/rails-activerecord/readme.md

 $ rails dbconsole
 ```

-On top of that, we can see what environment we're currently by entering the Rails Console and viewing the output of `ENV["RAILS_ENV"]`...
+On top of that, we can see what environment we're currently in by entering the Rails Console and viewing the output of `ENV["RAILS_ENV"]`...

 ```bash
 $ rails c